neelrakholia/kernelaskit/README.md

 --Accuracy for Priority Search K-Means can be altered by changing the max parameter in main1.m.
 --Accuracy for Random Sampling can be altered by changing the iter and samp parameter in main2.m.

+Note: To achieve > 0.9 accuracy, we need to use 80 percent of the points for Priority Search, and 35 iterations for Random Sampling

 UPDATE

 I implemented a 3rd algorithm.
 It involves "naive" construction of trees.
 What this essentially means is that I select two random points from a node and make them cluster centers.
 The points closest to a cluster center are assigned to that cluster.
 This obviously results in a highly unbalanced tree structure, but the construction is extremely fast.
 The search algorithm for this tree structure is the same as Random Sampling.